The Song of the Stormy Petrel: The bird species in the song

 As a poet, Gorky would not have paid too much attention to precisely identifying the birds species appearing in his "Song".
 The Russian word burevestnik (modified by appropriate adjectives) is applied to a number of species in the order Procellariiformes.
 According to Vladimir Dal's Dal's Dictionary, Russia's favorite dictionary in Maxim Gorky's time, burevestnik could be understood as a generic word for all members of the family Procellariidae and Hydrobatidae (including the European storm petrel).

-This Russian word is not, however, used to specifically name any species properly known in English as storm-petrel.
+This Russian word is not, however, used to specifically name any species properly known in English as storm petrel.
 However, since the Russian burevestnik can be literally parsed by the speaker as 'the announcer of the storm', it was only appropriate for most translators into English to translate the title of the poem as "Stormy Petrel" (or, more rarely, "Storm Petrel").

 Other avian characters of the poem are generic seagulls, loons (also known as "divers"; Russian, гагара), and a penguin.
-While Northern Hemisphere loons and Southern Hemisphere penguins are not likely to meet in the wild, their joint participation in the poem is an example of poetic license; alternatively, the penguin might refer to the extinct great auk (genus Pinguinus) once known commonly as "penguins".